Schwitzd/IaC-HomeK3s/README.md

 source ~/.bashrc
 ```

-Once the **control-plane** node is installed, you will notice that it is in the `NotReady` state.This is expected, because no **CNI** is installed at this stage.
+Once the **control-plane** node is installed, you will notice that it is in the `NotReady` state.
+This is expected, because no **CNI** is installed at this stage.
 To resolve this **Cilium** must be deployed to the cluster.
 But before doing this making sure that at least one **worker** node is already joined to the cluster so **Cilium** pods can be scheduled successfully.

 First, go back to the [K3s Pre-requirements](#k3s-pre-requirements) section to provision the missing tags, then proceed with the deployment of **Cilium**.